There are several charges used to prosecute acts of theft in Los Angeles, including:

 Petty theft occurs if someone indirectly steals something worth less than $950.
 Individuals must take items without their owner’s consent and while intending to keep the stolen goods to be convicted of petty theft.

-There are other offenses that are sometimes charged like petty theft in the Los Angeles court system.
+There are other offenses that are sometimes charged similarly to petty theft in the Los Angeles court system.
 Individuals could be charged with:

 Petty Theft Examples in California

-There are a wide range of actions that can be charged under PC 484(a) and 488.
+There is a wide range of actions that can be charged under PC 484(a) and 488.
 Examples of petty theft could include:

-Person A enters a store and fills a cart with purchases.
+Person A enters a store and fills a cart with items to be purchased.
 The person also stashes a few small items in their pockets.
 While the person pays for most of their purchases, they walk out the door without paying for the things they have hidden.

 Person B is visiting a family member during the holiday season.
 During the course of the visit, Person B discovers a beautiful necklace in the guest bedroom.
-They decide to tuck the necklace into their suitcase and take it with them when they leave.
+They decide to tuck the piece of jewelry into their suitcase and take it with them when they leave.

 Penalties for a Petty Theft Conviction

-Individuals who are convicted of petty theft in Los Angeles can be charged with a misdemeanor.
-You may end up facing severe repercussions, including:
+Individuals convicted of petty theft in Los Angeles can be charged with a misdemeanor.
+You may end up facing severe repercussions, including up to $1,000 in fines and up to 6 months in jail.

 Petty Theft Charges and Possible Defenses